osgi/design/rfcs/rfc0193/next/cdi-2-osgi-model.md

 - Called a _Reference Bean_
 - Which produces _Reference Instances_ from `Bean<T>.create()`
 - Which can be declared in any scope (Mig-1, Ref-6)
-    - Where the Component Model scope must be active when the Reference Bean scope is active
+    - Where the host Component Model scope must be active when the Reference Bean scope is active
+        - Note: At runtime the Bean may have to check if the scope of it's host Component Environment is active.
-    - E.g. references defined in the Root Component Model can be `@RequestScoped`, because `@ApplicationScoped` is always active when `@RequestScoped` is active
+    - E.g. Reference Beans defined in the Root Component Model can be `@ApplicationScoped`, `@SessionScoped`, `@RequestScoped`, `@ConversationScoped`, `@Dependent`, because the Root Component Model has scope `@ApplicationScoped` which is always active.
+    - E.g. Reference Beans defined in a regular Component Model can only be `@ApplicationScoped` and in the host Component Model scope, but not in `@Dependent`, because the host Component Model scope is not always active when `@Dependent` is active.

-The static Reference describes
+The Reference Bean describes
 - Reference **name** (Conf-7)
 - Reference **cardinality** (Ref-2)
 - Reference **policyOption** (Ref-3)